Haywoode Workman: College

-Workman attended Winston-Salem State University for one year (1984/85) before transferring to Oral Roberts University for three seasons (1986/87-1988/89; missing the 1985/86 season as s transfer student).
+Workman attended Winston-Salem State University for one year (1984/85) before transferring to Oral Roberts University for three seasons (1986/87-1988/89; missing the 1985/86 season as a transfer student).
 Oral Roberts went 27–52 during Workman's tenure, where he posted career averages of 17.7 points, 5.2 rebounds, 4.3 assists, and 2.9 steals.
 Workman's most memorable college performance came in December 1988 when he scored a career high 42 points (18 from 3-pointers and 15 from FTs) against the sixth-ranked Oklahoma Sooners featuring Mookie Blaylock and Stacey King; Oklahoma won 152–122.
 In his junior year, Workman was named Honorable Mention All-American.
 Workman remains 8th on the school's all-time points scored list, 5th in total free-throws made, and 10th in total assists.
 He also has the records for most steals in a game, in a season, and in a career at Oral Roberts.
 He is a member of the Oral Roberts Hall of Fame.